glowbuzzer/gbr/examples/staubli/README.md

-# Glowbuzzer React Generic Example
+# Glowbuzzer React Staubli Example

 This example demonstrates a robot application using the Glowbuzzer React framework.
 The application has a single robot kinematics configuration using Stauble TX40 robot kinematics.
 It also shows how a graphical robot model can be added to the tool path display.

 To run this example: